 Without wildlife our forests and grasslands, mountains and oceans are empty.
 Without wildlife, economies suffer and poverty in local communities persists.
 We need wildlife to sustain a healthy and beautiful planet.
 A future without wildlife is no future at all.

 This is why our seventeen Conservation Partners and the grantees of our Crisis and Recovery Funds devote their lives to protecting wildlife on the frontlines.

 Crisis and Recovery Funds invest in a wide breadth of projects aimed at protecting a threatened species beyond a singular country and across its entire habitat.
 The Funds focus on collaboration and encourage everyone—from nonprofits, to conservationists, to philanthropists—to work together to save wildlife.
 Crisis and Recovery Funds identify and vet the best ideas from any institution, regardless of their size or stature, that are designed to stop a crisis and recover wildlife populations.

-100% of donations to the Elephant Crisis Fund and Lion Recovery Fund go directly to the field, with zero overhead.
+100% of donations to our Crisis Fund and Recovery Funds go directly to the field, with zero overhead.

 Elephant Crisis Fund